LordeGeorge127/Login-forms/README.md

 # Login-forms
-These are login forms mini projects with html and css
+These is login forms with html and css